FrancescoBellini92/UFEND_2/readme.md

 Project is deployed at https://francescobellini92.github.io/UFEND_2/

 #
+## Dependecies
+ - eslint and related packages

+#
+## How to run
+ No particular method is required: just open index.html in your browser

+#
 ## Credits

 HTML and CSS code is a modified version of the templates provided by Udacity